pigmentless/me/README.md

 - 👋 I am Nick,
 - ✏️a product deginer in my job,
-- 🎨 experimental art unig geometry and coding is my hobby.
+- 🎨 experimental art using geometry and code is my hobby.

 - 👀 learning everything